Mukaan17/NYU_HCI_Fall2025/DIGITALOCEAN_MIGRATION_CHANGES.md

    - Check database is accessible from App Platform
    - Ensure SSL mode is set: `?sslmode=require`

-3. **Redis connection errors**:
+3. **Redis/Valkey connection errors**:
    - Verify REDIS_URL is set correctly
-   - Check Redis is accessible from App Platform
+   - Check Valkey is accessible from App Platform
-   - App will fall back to memory cache if Redis fails
+   - App will fall back to memory cache if Valkey/Redis fails
+   - **Note**: DigitalOcean offers Valkey (Redis-compatible), which works with the same connection string format

 4. **CORS errors**:
    - Verify ALLOWED_ORIGINS includes your frontend URL